Getting Started

 Build a pipeline

-Next, we can use the Conduit CLI to build the example pipeline:
+Next, we can use the Conduit CLI to build a demo pipeline:

 $ conduit pipelines init